-We are the largest online direct sales company in China in terms of transaction volume in 2012 and the first nine months of 2013, with a market share in China of 45% in the third quarter of 2013, according to iResearch, a third-party market research firm.
-Our gross merchandise volume, or GMV, increased from RMB32.7 billion in 2011 to RMB73.3 billion in 2012 and RMB86.4 billion (US\$14.1 billion) in the first nine months of 2013.
+We are the largest online direct sales company in China in terms of transaction volume in 2013, with a market share in China of 46.5%, according to iResearch, a third-party market research firm.
+Our gross merchandise volume, or GMV, increased from RMB32.7 billion in 2011 to RMB73.3 billion in 2012 and RMB125.5 billion (US\$20.7 billion) in 2013.

-We provide consumers an enjoyable online retail experience.
+We believe we provide consumers an enjoyable online retail experience.
 Through our content-rich and user-friendly website www.jd.com and mobile applications, we offer a wide selection of authentic products at competitive prices which are delivered in a speedy and reliable manner.
-We also offer convenient online and in-person payment options and comprehensive after-sales services.
-In order to have better control over fulfillment and to ensure customer satisfaction, we have built our own nationwide fulfillment infrastructure and last-mile delivery network, staffed by our own employees, which supports both our online direct sales and our online marketplace businesses.
+We also offer convenient online and in-person payment options and comprehensive customer services.
+In order to have better control over fulfillment and to ensure customer satisfaction, we have built our own nationwic fulfillment infrastructure and last-mile delivery network, staffed by our own employees, which supports both our online direct sales and our online marketplace businesses.
 We have established strong relationships with our suppliers as we develop our online direct sales business.
 Leveraging our strengths, we launched our online marketplace business in 2010, which has allowed us to significantly expand our selection of products and services.

 As a result of our superior customer experience, our business has grown rapidly.
-The number of products we offer has grown from approximately 1.5 million stock keeping units, or SKUs, as of December 31, 2011 to approximately 7.2 million SKUs as of December 31, 2012 and further to approximately 25.7 million as of December 31 2013.
+The number of products we offer through our online direct sales and marketplace has grown from approximately 1.5 million stock keeping units, or SKUs, as of December 31, 2011 to approximately 7.2 million SKUs as of December 31, 2012 to approximately 25.7 million as of December 31, 2013 and further to approximately 31.3 million as of February 28, 2014.
+Electronics products and home appliances accounte for 80.1%, 65.3% and 63.6% of our total GMV in 2011, 2012 and 2013, respectively, and general merchandise and others for 19.9%, 34.7% and 36.4%.

 We foster an interactive user community that discusses, rates and reviews our products and services.
-We believe we have the largest online product review database of any online direct sales company in China with approximately 247 million product reviews generated by our customers to date.
-We had 12.5 million, 29.3 million and 35.8 million active customer accounts and fulfilled approximately 65.9 million, 193.8 million and 211.7 million orders in 2011, 2012 and the first nine months of 2013, respectively.
+We believe we have the largest online product review database of any online direct sales company in China with approximately 284 million product reviews generated by our customers to date.
+We had 12.5 million, 29.3 million and 47.4 million active customer accounts and fulfilled approximately 65.9 million, 193.8 million and 323.3 million orders in 2011, 2012 and 2013, respectively.

 Timely and reliable fulfillment is critical to the success of an online retail business.
 Given the underdevelopment of third-party fulfillment services in China in term of both warehousing and logistics facilities and last-mile delivery services, we made a strategic decision in 2007 to build and operate our own nationwide fulfillment infrastructure.
 We believe we have the largest fulfillment infrastructure of any e-commerce company in China.
-We operated 82 warehouses with an aggregate gross floor are of over 1.3 million square meters in 34 cities and 1,453 delivery stations and 209 pickup stations in 460 cities across China, staffed by 18,005 delivery personnel, 8,283 warehouse staff and 4,842 customer service personnel, as of December 31, 2013.
-Leveraging this nationwide fulfillment infrastructure, we deliver a majority of the orders directly to customers ourselves, more than half of which were delivered on the day the order was placed or the day after.
-As of December 31, 2013, we provided same-day delivery in 31 cities under our 211 program and next-day delivery in another 206 cities across China.
+We operated 82 warehouses with an aggregate gross floor are of over 1.3 million square meters in 34 cities and 1,485 delivery stations and 212 pickup stations in 476 cities across China, staffed by 20,785 delivery personnel, 8,828 warehouse staff and 4,874 customer service personnel, as of February 28, 2014.
+Leveraging this nationwide fulfillment infrastructure, we deliver a majority of the orders directly to customers ourselves, over 70% of which were delivered on the day the order was placed or the day after.
+As of February 28, 2014, we provided same-day delivery in 40 cities under our 211 program and next-day delivery in another 248 cities across China.